facelessuser/RegReplace/docs/usage.md

     }
 ```

-You can read more about the backrefs' features in the [backrefs documentation](http://facelessuser.github.io/backrefs/).
+You can read more about the backrefs' features in the [backrefs documentation][backrefs].

 ### Getting the Latest Backrefs
 It is not always clear when Package Control updates dependencies.
 So to force dependency updates, you can run Package Control's `Satisfy Dependencies` command which will update to the latest release.